-Welcome to the web site of the Interfederal Centre for Equal Opportunities and the Federal Centre of Migration.
+Welcome to the web site of the Interfederal Centre for Equal Opportunities.

 The European Network of National Human Rights Institutions (ENNHRI) comprises National Human Rights Institutions (NHRIs) from across wider Europe.
 NHRIs are state funded institutions, independent of government, with a broad legislative or constitutional mandate to promote and protect human rights.
 ENNHRI established a Permanent Secretariat in Brussels in 2013.